orb-lang/qor/doc/md/core/fn.md

-  Various methods to extend the functionality of functions and methods, methodically\.
+  Various methods to extend the functionality of functions and methods, methodically.

-This is also the home of some core functions which are distinguished by their actions, side effects, or affect on control flow, rather than by acting on a specific data structure\.
-Currently this is limited to `assertfmt`\.
+This is also the home of some core functions which are distinguished by their actions, side effects, or affect on control flow, rather than by acting on a specific data structure.
+Currently this is limited to ``assertfmt``.

 #### imports